neondatabase/website/content/docs/introduction/billing.md

 | 6             | 6    | 24 GB  |
 | 7             | 7    | 28 GB  |

 A connection from a client or application activates a compute.
 Activity on the connection keeps the compute in an `Active` state.
-A period of inactivity places the compute into an `Idle` state.
+A defined period of inactivity places the compute into an `Idle` state.

 Factors that affect _Compute time_ include:

 - The number of active computes
-- The number of CUs per compute
+- The size of each compute
-- Neon's _Auto-suspend_ feature, which suspends a compute after a period of inactivity.
+- The _Auto-suspend_ feature, which suspends a compute after a period of inactivity.
 The default is five minutes.
-- Neon's _Configurable auto-suspend_ feature, which allows you to configure or disable the _Auto-suspend_ feature.
+Neon [Pro plan](../introduction/pro-plan) users can configure the suspension threshold or disable _Auto-suspend_ entirely.
-- Neon's _Autoscaling_ feature, which allows you to set a minimum and maximum number of CUs for each compute.
-The number of active CUs scale up and down based on workload.
+- The _Autoscaling_ feature, which allows you to set a minimum and maximum compute size.
+Computing capacity scales up and down between these boundaries based on workload.

 <Admonition type="note">
 Neon uses a small amount of _Compute time_, included in your billed amount, to perform a periodic check to ensure that your computes can start and read and write data.